-Ride along the Atlantic Coast of France with 250km of protected beaches and the largest forest in Europe.
+Ride along the Atlantic Coast of France with 250km of protected beaches and one of the largest forests in Europe.
 There is access to miles of open beaches all year round and cool, sandy paths to gallop along in the forest.
 This programme is a point to point trek for fit intermediate riders onwards.
 The accommodation and organisation leave something to be desired, the location and riding is top class and is what people come here for.
 Be prepared to compromise on other things.

 Enjoy fast and exciting riding up to 6 hrs daily covering 40km each day on very fit but beautifully schooled and easy to ride Anglo Arab horses.
 Accommodation is in basic but comfortable hotels, homestays or gîte and there are three nights of camping on trails in July and August.
 The food is typically French with multiple courses and plenty of red wine.
 This is an ideal riding holiday for good riders.

 There is live availability on this ride, click the book button to see if there is space left on your preferred date.